Liechti-IT/FileTransfer/README.md

 Hint: To create a custom theme just copy the »courgette« folder and name your theme »custom« (this way it will be ignored by git and not overwritten during updates).
 You are invited to enhance the existing themes and send pull requests however.

-### I found a bug, what should I do?

-Feel free to open a bug in the [GitLab's issues](https://gitlab.com/mojo42/"FileTransfer"/issues).
-If you can, please copy-paste informations related to bug opening provided in admin interface.
-Admin interface can be reached by accessing `/admin.php`.

 ### How to set maximum file size?